MattFryer/Qlik-Web-Highlight/wordpress/qlikview-highlight/readme.txt

 2. Includes a support for adding shortcode via the WordPress visual post/page editor.

 == Changelog ==
+= 1.2 =
+* Updated the highlight.js core to resolve a known bug.

 = 1.1 =
 * Added correct identification of set analysis and its composite parts within expressions allowing highlighting of items within it.
 * Corrected list of functions within expressions as not all functions are possible in both script and expressions.